 The village is a popular spot for a variety of walks including the Cromford Canal and the ancient woodlands of Shining Cliff Woods and Crich Chase.

-Less than a 15 minute walk from the station are White Peak Distillery and Great British Car Journey or a short bus ride on service 142 from outside the station, provides access to Crich Tramway Village and Crich Stand.
+Less than a 15 minute walk from the station are White Peak Distillery and Great British Car Journey, or take a more bracing uphill walk to Crich Tramway Village and Crich Stand.